Spurs, Hornets face postponements due to COVID restrictions

 The league didn't name the players who had tested positive.

-Tuesday's game between the Spurs and host Detroit Pistons had already been postponed on Monday, due to a positive test within the Spurs' roster and subsequent contact tracing preventing the team from having the league-required eight players available for the contest.
+Tuesday's game between the Spurs and host Detroit Pistons already had been postponed on Monday, due to a positive test within the Spurs' roster and subsequent contact tracing preventing the team from having the league-required eight players available for the game.

-The three additional contests were scheduled for Wednesday at Cleveland, Saturday at New York and Monday at Indiana.
+The three additional games were scheduled for Wednesday at Cleveland, Saturday at New York, and Monday at Indiana.

 The Hornets were scheduled for home games against Chicago on Wednesday and Denver on Friday.